-Sarah Robb is a licensed therapist with over 15 years of experience working in mental health and addiction treatment.
+Sarah Robb is a licensed therapist with over 15 years of experience in mental health and addiction treatment.
 She works primarily with adults navigating complex challenges such as trauma, addiction, relationship struggles, anxiety, grief, and major life transitions.

 Sarah has a special interest in working with individuals who identify as neurodivergent — or what she affectionately refers to as “neuro-sparkly.”
 As someone who is also neurodivergent, she understands firsthand that not all brains follow the same paths.
 Her work is especially meaningful with people who have often felt different, intense, deep-thinking, or outside the box.